achalise/cloudnative-serverless-streaming/readme.md

 #### Deployment

 - build image using buildpack `./gradlew bootBuildImage`, which will build a local docker image `claimservice:0.0.1-SNAPSHOT`.
+  [!IMPORTANT]
+  Ensure that the thin jar plugin related config is commented out from `build.gradle.kts` to ensure that the image is built using self-contained fat jar
 - import the image into the cluster so that it is accessible to the deployments `k3d image import claimservice:0.0.1-SNAPSHOT -c {cluster-name}`
 - `cd k8s`